-- In contrast, mindfulness involves purposely experiencing and tolerating current emotions and (if applicable) cravings.
+- In contrast, mindfulness involves purposely experiencing and tolerating current emotions and (if applicable) urges.

-- Therefore, mindfulness practice is like poking a hole in the lid of the metaphorical pot and releasing some of the steam – releasing some of the pressure of the emotions and cravings.
+- Therefore, mindfulness practice is like poking a hole in the lid of the metaphorical pot and releasing some of the steam – releasing some of the pressure of the emotions and urges.

 - Consequently, mindfulness practice can lower the almost-constant feeling of pressure.

-- As the pressure decreases, the emotions and cravings eventually feel less intense and overwhelming.
+- As the pressure decreases, the emotions and urges eventually feel less intense and overwhelming.

-- As a result, the emotions and cravings become easier to tolerate and regulate, and the cravings become easier to resist.
+- As a result, the emotions and urges become easier to tolerate and regulate, and the urges become easier to resist.

 The process is not easy, to say the least.
 The process of overcoming entrenched dysregulated behavior can be one of the most difficult challenges a person can undertake.
 However, mindfulness, when integrated into empirically supported treatment, may help increase the odds of success.